Enfield Archaeological Society have recently published a new book on the archaeology of Roman Enfield -

 Before The Romans, The Great Fire of London and The Fenwick Treasure, and our 2017-18 season has featured

-Shrines and Sacrifice in Iron Age Gaul and Britain, and Diocletian's Palace.
+Shrines and Sacrifice in Iron Age Gaul and Britain, Diocletian's Palace and Excavating Shakespeare’s Shoreditch.

-Our next meeting will be at 7:45 p.m. on Monday 8th January, when Heather Knight, Senior
+Our next meeting will be at 7:45 p.m. on Monday 12th February, when Tony O'Connor will present

-Details of the upcoming talks in our 2017-2018 season will be added to the
+Details of the upcoming talks in our 2017-2018 season can be found on the

 Unless a different time is specified above, talks will be held at 7:45p.m. on the